 Content Search Workspace

-The content search workspace has these elements:
+The content simple search workspace has these elements:

 - Content Type Filter (blue arrow above) - this allows the user to narrow down the types of content to search and return: Model, Discover, Formulate, Present, Publish, Illustrate and folders.